GavinMendelGleason/many_worlds/README.md

 current state of the world.
 Our transactions exist to construct *movement* in this one world.
 Isolation allows us to ignore how others are changing the world and focus on our own problems.
-Since nobody likes having to deal with others problems, this is good news.
+Since nobody likes having to deal with others' problems, this is good news.

-It is really convenient when transactional commits happen with reads and writes that are scheduled relatively close to eachother and where scaling vertically is not an issue.
+It is really convenient when transactional commits happen with reads and writes that are scheduled relatively close to each other and where scaling vertically is not an issue.
 It works so well that databases working on this model are absolutely pervasive in our computer architectures.